One of the first female architects and designers in the west, Mary Elizabeth Jane Colter has her name etched all around the Grand Canyon.

 Construction on the ranch posed a significant challenge since all building materials except rock had to be hauled down by mules.
 This led to the architectural style called National Park Service Rustic, which includes native stone, rough-hewn wood, large-scale design elements, and intensive use of hand labor.

-Built in 1932 as a replica of a prehistoric Indian tower, the 70-foot-tall Desert View Watchtower provides a magnificent view of the Grand Canyon, the Painted Desert to the east and the San Fransico Peaks to the south.
+Built in 1932 as a replica of a prehistoric Indian tower, the 70-foot-tall Desert View Watchtower provides a magnificent view of the Grand Canyon, the Painted Desert to the east and the San Francisco Peaks to the south.
 The tower is the highest point on the South Rim, and the interior walls of the tower are adorned by murals from Hopi artist Fred Kabotie.

-To learn more about the Grand Canyon itself, make plans to see the National Geographic Visitor Center, which is located at the south rim entrance of Grand Canyon National Park.
+To learn more about the Grand Canyon itself, make plans to see the Visitor Center, which is located at the south rim entrance of Grand Canyon National Park.
 The visitor center serves as a destination and a resource for the most comprehensive selection of information about Grand Canyon area hotels, tours, attractions, restaurants and sightseeing and outdoor activities.